 - Communication Function Classification System (CFCS)

-1. Muscle Tone Classification System
+1. Classification Based on Muscle Tone

-- Mixed cerebral palsy is characterized by both hypotonia and hypertonia,
+Mixed cerebral palsy is characterized by both hypotonia and hypertonia.

 |Type of Cerebral Palsy||# Limbs Affected||Location of Affected Limbs|

-|Monoplegic cerebral palsy (monoplegia; monoparesis)||1||Usually an arm, but can be any limb.|
+|Monoplegic cerebral palsy (monoplegia; monoparesis)||1||Can be any one limb.|

 |Hemiplegic cerebral palsy||2||Limbs affected on the same side of the body (ex: left arm and left leg).|